 The best battery powered guitar amp is the one that suits your own needs.

-A battery-powered practice amp may only come with the essentials – clean and distortion (optional) channel, basic volume and tone controls, and possibly a headphone jack.
+A battery-powered practice amp may only come with the essentials – clean and distortion (optional) channel, basic volume and tone controls, and possibly a headphone jack for connecting a headphone.
 Some might even have a 3.5mm auxiliary input for play-along sessions.
 These amps tend to be smaller and more affordable.

 If you’re in the market for a battery-powered amp for street performances, there’s a wide range of models to choose from.
 Amps that are made for this purpose typically have dedicated instrument and microphone inputs.

 The cheaper models usually have joint controls, but the more expensive variants might offer independent controls.
 Also, they might find a range of onboard effects, as well as a tuner.
 These amps tend to have long battery life.
 Also, they might have a couple more watts than the practice variety.

 If you’re recording a lot and traveling frequently, it is a good idea to invest in a high-quality portable amp.
 High-end battery-powered amplifiers usually have two or more channels and can emulate a range of amps.
 Multiple onboard effects and tuners are among the common features here.